flyloops/alicat_ros/README.md

 2. Setup your catkin workspace.
 Instructions can be found [here](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) if you have not already done this.

-3. Download and install the autostep python library from [here](http://github.com/willdickson/autostep)
+3. Download and install the python library from [here](https://github.com/willdickson/em3242_angle_sensor_ros)

-3. Then clone the git repository and run catkin make.
+4. Then clone the git repository and run catkin make.

 ```bash
 $cd ~/catkin_ws/src